AB-Article/AI-selection/README.md

 Data and analysis code for:

-> D. Ignatov, *The price of computation: every saturating frontier fixes
+> D. Ignatov, *The price of computation: a saturating frontier fixes
 > its own exchange rate in AI model selection*.
 Submitted to **Information Sciences**
 > (Elsevier).